Region-of-Interest Prioritised Sampling for Constrained Autonomous Exploration Systems: Single Pixel Camera Model and Acquisition Methodology

 \subsection{Multi-scale Multi-level Sampling with Walsh Transform}

 An alternate way to sample in a multi-scale manner is to use structured matrices like the Walsh transform.
-Structured matrices have been used in compressed sensing acquisition as they are amenable to implementation on bi-stable DMDs, and have fast forward and inverse transform implementations \cite{donohoExtension, candesRomberg2}.
-Another advantage of using Walsh transforms or other structured matrices is that the multi-scale decomposition can be adapted to best leverage the sparsity structure of the signal to be acquired.
-Multi-level sampling was suggested in \cite{donohoExtension} and was further developed in \cite{Lustig_sparseMRI, asymptoticSparsity, roman2014asymptotic}.
+Structured matrices have been used in compressed sensing acquisition as they can be implemented on bi-stable DMDs, and have fast forward and inverse transform implementations~\cite{donohoExtension, candesRomberg2}.
+Another advantage of using Walsh transforms and other structured matrices is that their multi-scale decomposition can be adapted to best leverage the sparsity structure of the signal to be acquired.
+Multi-level sampling was suggested in~\cite{donohoExtension} and was further developed in~\cite{Lustig_sparseMRI, asymptoticSparsity, roman2014asymptotic}.
 In multi-level sampling the frequency space of the measurement matrix is divided into a number of levels or regions based on its coherence structure and the number of measurements are assigned to these levels in an asymptotically decreasing manner.
-The Transform Point Spread Function (TPSF) \cite{Lustig_sparseMRI} is used as a metric to generate sampling maps for different sized RoIs.
-Instead of the regular circular regions, square regions (as shown in Fig. \ref{fig:samplingMaps}) were chosen in this work as they allowed easier decomposition of the frequency space into multiple levels.
-The Walsh frequency grid for each RoI is divided into three levels; low-, mid-, and high spatial frequency levels.
-To perform multi-scale sampling we start from the low frequency region, and thereafter level-wise spatial Walsh frequency measurements are performed to achieve a step-by-step increase in resolution.
+The Transform Point Spread Function (TPSF)~\cite{Lustig_sparseMRI} is used as a metric to generate sampling maps for different sized RoIs.
+In this work, square regions (as shown in Fig.~\ref{fig:samplingMaps}) were chosen instead of the regular circular regions as they allowed easier decomposition of the frequency space into multiple levels.
+The Walsh frequency grid for each RoI is divided into three levels corresponding to low, mid, and high spatial frequencies.
+To perform multi-scale sampling we start from the low frequency region followed by level-wise spatial Walsh frequency measurements to achieve a step-by-step increase in resolution.
 The term multi-scale is a misnomer for multi-level sampling as multi-level sampling itself is defined in a multi-scale manner; however, we use it in the current context to make the stepwise multi-scale acquisition of the scene explicit.
-Sampling maps for three different size of RoIs are shown in Fig. \ref{fig:samplingMaps}.
+Sampling maps for three different size of RoIs are shown in Fig.~\ref{fig:samplingMaps}.
 The spatial frequency regions may be divided into more than three regions depending upon the application at hand.
 More information about the number of measurements performed in each spatial frequency region is provided in Sec.~\ref{sec:results}.